Westminster Business Forum

 Consumer protection

-It will also be an opportunity to consider strategies for strengthening consumer protection, including the way forward for tackling push payment fraud, reform to the strong customer authentication regime, and the role of effective digital ID, with the Data (Use and Access) Bill currently progressing through Parliament.
+It was also an opportunity to consider strategies for strengthening consumer protection, including the way forward for tackling push payment fraud, reform to the strong customer authentication regime, and the role of effective digital ID, with the Data (Use and Access) Bill currently progressing through Parliament.

 Innovation

-We are pleased to be able to include keynote sessions with: Joe Garner, Chair, Future of Payments Review; and UK Government Advisor, National Payments Vision; Dan Moore, Head, Strategy, Intelligence and Engagement, Payment Systems Regulator; Ali Moussavi, Head, Payment Strategy Unit, Bank of England; and Andy White, CEO, Australian Payments Network.
+We are pleased to have been able to include keynote sessions with: Joe Garner, Chair, Future of Payments Review; and UK Government Advisor, National Payments Vision; Dan Moore, Head, Strategy, Analysis and Engagement, Payment Systems Regulator; Ali Moussavi, Head, Payments Strategy Unit, Bank of England; Andy White, CEO, Australian Payments Network; Tim Ensor-Clinch, Senior Vice President, Real Time Payments, Mastercard; John Mowat, Head, Strategic Policy, Pay.UK; and Nick Davey, Head, Strategy, Open Banking Limited.

 • the PVDC: priorities for implementing the NPV - terms of reference and timeframes - integrating industry views - progress since the previous review - next steps for government and regulators